CyberShadow/ae/utils/sd/README.md

   - keys are generally expected to be unique
   - -> [Map context](#map-context)

+Here is how some basic common types are communicated:

-You may notice that there is no `handleString`; strings are instead represented as arrays of characters. `handleSlice` is used to batch-process string spans (segmented by escape sequences and input buffer chunk boundaries) for efficiency.
+- **strings**: You may notice that there is no `handleString`; strings are instead represented as arrays of characters. `handleSlice` is used to batch-process string spans (segmented by escape sequences and input buffer chunk boundaries) for efficiency.
 Because e.g. JSON has different syntax for strings than from other kinds of arrays, `handleTypeHint!T` is used to allow sources to announce beforehand that the written array will consist of characters, and thus emit a string literal instead of an array literal.
+- `true` / `false`: represented as `handleValue!bool`.
+- `null`: represented as `handleValue!(typeof(null))` `typeof(null)` is a distinct type in D with a single value (`null`).

 #### Array context